-Painful Bladder and Interstitial Cystitis Treatments
+Painful Bladder And Interstitial Cystitis Treatments

-Unfortunately there is currently no cure for Cystitis and there is no specific treatment that helps everyone.
-There are Cystitis treatments available, but it is a matter of trial and error to find which treatment is best for you.
+Unfortunately there is currently no cure for Interstitial Cystitis and there is no specific treatment that helps everyone.
+There are treatments available, but it is a matter of trial and error to find which treatment is best for you.

 These treatments include:

 Types of oral medication include muscle relaxants such as Oxybutynin which can calm the contractions of the bladder muscle – also used for an overactive bladder.
-Anti-inflammatory such as Diclofenac can reduce the inflammation and antihistamines such as hydroxyzine can be used.
+Anti-inflammatories such as Diclofenac can reduce the inflammation and antihistamines such as hydroxyzine can be used.
 Certain anti-depressants can also be used such as Amitriptyline which have pain relieving qualities.

 A bladder installation which replaces the deficient bladder lining.